A Painting Made as a Gift

 It was Christmas time, and I was away from home.

-Away from my studio, with only a few familiar things close by, a sketchbook, pencils, and acrylic pens.
+Away from my studio — with only a sketchbook, pencils, and a few acrylic pens.

 He said, simply, that he would love to see my work sometime.